Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 The Transaction-Ordering dependence problem is a reflection of the age old problem of ordering events in Distributed Sytems.
 While programming on a single machine, we tend to take for granted the concept of a *uniform notion of time* for our entire system.
 The moment we step into Distributed Systems, our assumptions about time tends to go for a toss.
 The most seminal work in this field has to be, my favourite piece of literature of all time,  [Time, Clocks and the Ordering of Events in a Distributed System](http://amturing.acm.org/p558-lamport.pdf) by Leslie Lamport, where he defines Logical clocks and the concept of partial and total order in a distributed system.
 While working on a cryptocurrency protocol, we tried everything from, Vector Clocks to an implementation of *Cheap Paxos*.
 But most solutions are very slow, error prone and Paxos(the gold standard) gurantees only *safety* and not *liveness*.

-Ethereum on the other hand allows the miners to send their own system time stamp and has a grace period of 900 seconds, which doen't seem like great semantics to me but works well for them.
+Ethereum on the other hand allows the miners to send their own system time stamp and has a grace period of 900 seconds, which doen't seem like a great decision to me but works well for them.
 Howver let us switch back to our analogy on concurrent systems and think about the original problem:

 ```
 Actual Order          Malicious Order